-Student enrollment increased by approximately eight percent for the fiscal year ended 2020, while the College continued to offer competitive tuition rates.
-The financial position and fiscal stability during 2019-2020 remained strong, and management will work to ensure the College's continued financial health.
+As a result of the coronavirus global pandemic, the college experienced a slight decline in enrollment for the 2020-2021 academic year and adjusted operations accordingly.
+Student enrollment decreased by approximately six percent for the fiscal year ended 2021.
+The College continued to offer competitive and affordable tuition rates, choosing not to increase rates over the previous academic year.
+The financial position and fiscal stability during 2020-2021 remained strong, and management will work to ensure the College's continued financial health.
 The College is well positioned to maintain and provide adequate resources to successfully serve its students.
-As a result of the coronavirus global pandemic, the college may experience a slight decline in enrollment for the 2020-2021 academic year and will adjust operations accordingly.

-Several capital projects in progress from the previous fiscal cycle have been extended into the next fiscal cycle due to operational changes caused by the coronavirus.
-The extended projects include Phase I to up-fit the gunsmithing program on the Greenwood Campus and replacement of the HVAC system for the surgery center in the veterinary technology program at the Newberry Campus.
-The college plans to replace the roofing system at the Saluda County campus, replace the flooring in the E-Building, and replace/resurface the parking area on Lot 5 at the Greenwood campus.
-The college is continuing with several planning and design phases such as the study of the mechanical systems in the Medford Family Event Center, a feasibility study related to expansion of the nursing facilities, and the replacement/refurbishment of the elevator at D-Building on the Greenwood Campus.
+Several capital projects in progress from the previous fiscal cycle have been extended into the next fiscal cycle.
+The extended projects include the upfit of the gunsmithing lab on the Greenwood Campus, continuation of a new welding lab at the O'Dell Upstate Center for Manufacturing Excellence, and replacement of the HVAC system for the surgery center in the veterinary technology program at the Newberry Campus.
+The college is moving forward with several planning and design phases such as the study of the mechanical systems in the Medford Family Event Center, expansion of the Nursing and Health Science facilities, and the replacement/refurbishment of the elevator at D-Building on the Greenwood Campus.
+The college is also continuing with plans to resurface the parking area on Lot 5 at the Greenwood campus.